komiamiko/komiamiko.github.io/_posts/2020-01-28-3-way-comparison.markdown

-Java has had 3-way comparison for quite some time, [provided by the Comparable interface](https://docs.oracle.com/javase/10/docs/api/java/lang/Comparable.html) and [the Comparator class](https://docs.oracle.com/javase/10/docs/api/java/util/Comparator.html), and it's been the de facto way of comparing objects.
+Java has had 3-way comparison for quite some time, [provided by the Comparable interface](https://docs.oracle.com/javase/10/docs/api/java/lang/Comparable.html) and [the Comparator class](https://docs.oracle.com/javase/10/docs/api/java/util/Comparator.html), and it's been the standard way of comparing objects.
 It's a bit ugly in code but it works to get people to use it.
 As a nice bonus, the regular API always accepts comparators instead, so you can use custom orderings in place of whatever the class normally defines.